10 August 2025

 After a bit, we went back to the church for the evening activities.
 This church doesn’t have any organised activities as such during the summer vacation season but it has things like movies for the kids in the evenings.
 This night we were treated to a movie complete with munchies like popcorn, cake and bug juice.
 I also took this time to take some photos of the new Sunday school wing.

 After the movie it was time to say farewell to my friends there.
 I met the boy from that morning in the hallway, shook his hand and wished him a goodbye, he in turn did the same to me then he hugged me again and said, “Mr. Terry, Please come back as soon as you can”.
 In all honesty, I almost lost it right there.
 I went outside and said my farewell to the adults that were kibitzing in the parking lot and went back to my host home.
 We had some supper and before I went to bed, I bade his wife and son goodbye as I knew by the time they got up I would be long gone.
-The next morning I was up and gone by 06:10 and had a rather uneventful 500 mile trip home.
+The next morning I was up and gone by 06:10 and drove a rather uneventful 500 mile trip home.

 Some things I wish to point out here.
 Before meals, grace is always said.
 Each person in the circle [yes, we hold hands and make a circle] offers the prayer at least once.
 I usually offer the prayer on Saturday evenings.
 Also, I have for two years gone to the alter call and have renewed my dedication to the Lord Jesus Christ.
 This may seem like a lot to some, but it never hurts to let Jesus know you’re still committed to him.
 Also, I was very blessed this past trip.
 I was allowed to participate in a children’s Sunday school class even though I am not a member of that church.
 The trust here came from my host say so.
 I was also very blessed by the presence of a ten-year-old boy who opened his heart to me and allowed the light of Christ to shine through him.
-Not only did he give me a precious physical gift, also, more importantly, he gave me his unsolicited love.
+Not only did he give me a precious physical gift, also, more importantly, he freely gave me his unsolicited love.
 I was very humbled by this act.
 This is a good example of Romans 13:9 “Love one another as yourself” ; I am a very rich man for what has been given me.

 As always, you are in my prayers.